 Parent Tips from KNOW!

 KNOW! provides parents (or grandparents and other caregivers) with twice monthly, FREE KNOW!
 Parent Tips by email that contain current facts about alcohol, tobacco and other drugs, as well as action steps they can take to help children resist peer pressure to use.
-To sign up to receive the email tips, e.g., the latest one, “Know!
-What You Can Do To Improve Your Mental Health,” go to https://preventionactionalliance.org/about/programs/know/
+To sign up to receive the email tips, e.g., the latest two, “Know!
+April is Alcohol Awareness Month” and “Know!
+To Stand Firm Against Underage Drinking,” go to https://preventionactionalliance.org/about/programs/know/.

 ACT and SAT